 Always a frontrunner, Vangelis made music history in 2001 when the Mythodea concert, a work inspired by mythology and space exploration, and designated by NASA as the theme for its 2001: Mars Odyssey mission, was broadcast worldwide and into space via a special connection with the NASA live from at the ancient Temple of Olympian Zeus in Athens.

+I was lucky enough to be there, in the front rows.
 It was a spectacular night and one that will remain in my memory forever.

 ♪ Vangelis composed the imposing jingle for Greek National Television (ERT) news, still heard today.